ytdl-org/youtube-dl/README.md

 Once the video is fully downloaded, use any video player, such as [mpv](https://mpv.io/), [vlc](http://www.videolan.org/) or [mplayer](http://www.mplayerhq.hu/).

-### I extracted a video URL with `-g`, but it does not play on another machine / in my webbrowser.
+### I extracted a video URL with `-g`, but it does not play on another machine / in my web browser.

 It depends a lot on the service.
 In many cases, requests for the video (to download/play it) must come from the same IP address and with the same cookies and/or HTTP headers.
 Use the `--cookies` option to write the required cookies into a file, and advise your downloader to read cookies from that file.
 Some sites also require a common user agent to be used, use `--dump-user-agent` to see the one in use by youtube-dl.
 You can also get necessary cookies and HTTP headers from JSON output obtained with `--dump-json`.